 The rest of the paper is organized as follows.
 In Section 2, we gather several definitions and results that will be used throughout the paper.
-In Section 3, we present and analyze our randomized fixed-parameter algorithm for the KNESER problem and prove Theorem 1.1.
-In Section 4, we present a simple deterministic algorithm for the KNESER problem and prove Theorem 1.2.
-In Section 5, we study the AGREEABLE-SET problem.
+In Section 3, we present and prove several structural results on induced subgraphs of Kneser and Schrijver graphs.
+In Section 4, we present and analyze our randomized fixed-parameter algorithm for the SCHRIJVER problem and prove Theorem 1.1.
+In Section 5, we present a simple deterministic algorithm for the KNESER problem and prove Theorem 1.2.
+In Section 6, we study the AGREEABLE-SET problem.
 We prove there Theorems 1.3 and 1.4 and derive efficient algorithms for certain families of instances.
 We also show that the AGREEABLE-SET problem is at least as hard as the KNESER problem with subset queries, confirming Theorem 1.5.